Skip to content

 Dr. Shreeram Lagooश्रीराम लागूSheeram Lagoo Shriram Lagoo

 Shreeram Lagoo is an Indian actor, best known for Tamil cinema.
 Shreeram Lagoo began their career in 1979.
-With over 60 credits to their name and an average audience rating of 6.2, Shreeram Lagoo remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Shreeram Lagoo remains one of the most prolific and celebrated talents in the industry.

 60+Known Credits